How to Apply

-3. How to Apply to BWS: Family Visit
+3. How to Apply to BWS: Meet the Teacher

 After your child’s application materials are complete, we’ll arrange a personal visit with their prospective BWS teacher.
 (Early childhood students will meet with a member of the early childhood faculty; grades students will meet with their class and a subject teacher.)

-ADMISSIONS NOTIFICATION: If you apply for school by the February 1 deadline, we’ll do our best to notify you of your child’s application status on or before April 1, 2021.
-Enroll ASAP to reserve your child’s spot for Fall 2021 – the first day of school is the Tuesday after Labor Day.
+ADMISSIONS NOTIFICATION: Enroll ASAP to reserve your child’s spot for Fall 2021 – the first day of school is the Wednesday after Labor Day.

 I just want to say how much we’ve loved being part of the BWS community so far—we feel very lucky to have gotten a spot in the kindergarten, which our son absolutely loves.
 He’s excited about school every day, even with the cold weather.– Current Kindergarten Parent